Discover more from Playing the Long Game

 Thanks for reading Playing the Long Game.
 Did you enjoy it?
 I hope you did.

 Get on board.
 Was this newsletter forwarded to you?
 Still not subscribed?
-Sign up here if you want to receive more issues like this one right in your inbox and support my work.
+Sign up here if you want to receive more episodes like this one right in your inbox and support my work.

 Say it out loud.
 Is there anything you disagree with?
 Anything missing that you'd like to add?
 I'd love to hear your thoughts, so please leave them in the comments.
 Or if you prefer more privacy, email me directly at email@example.com.